Torah reading: Hagbaha

-In Ashkenazic congregations, the Magbiah will usually sit holding the scroll until after the Haftarah is performed and the chazzan takes it from him to return it to the ark.
-In some congregations, the scroll is instead placed on the bimah or handed to a different honoree (frequently a minor) to sit and hold.
+In Ashkenazic congregations, the magbiah will usually sit holding the scroll until after the haftara is performed and the chazzan takes it from him to return it to the ark.
+In some congregations, the scroll is instead placed on the bima or handed to a different honoree (frequently a minor) to sit and hold.

 Aliyot

-A synagogue official, called a gabbai, then calls up several people (men in most Orthodox and some Conservative congregations, men and women in others, and both men and women at Reform congregations) in turn, to be honored with an aliyah (עליה, pl. aliyot; "ascent" or "going up").
+A synagogue official, called a gabbai, then calls up several people (men in most Orthodox and some Conservative congregations, and any adult in others) in turn, to be honored with an aliyah (עליה, pl. עליות aliyot; 'ascent').
 The honoree, or oleh (plural olim), stands at the bima and recites a blessing, after which either the oleh or, more usually, a designated reader reads a section of the day's Torah portion, followed by another blessing recited by the oleh.

 There are always at least three aliyot in a given Torah-reading service: